-Amanda Holly (b.
-Jan 4, 1994) is an American Meteorologist who works for WFLA News Channel 8.
+Amanda Holly is an American Meteorologist who works for WFLA News Channel 8.
 Holly has been part of Storm News 8 News since June 2019.
-She previously worked at WFLA’s sister station, WBTW, in Myrtle Beach, S.C, Before this, She worked for four years for the Florida Public Radio Emergency Network and the UF Weather Center.
+She previously worked at WFLA’s sister station, WBTW, in Myrtle Beach, S.C., Prior to this, she worked for four years for the Florida Public Radio Emergency Network and the UF Weather Center.

 Amanda Holly Age and Birthday

 Amanda was born on January 4, 1994, in Sarasota, Florida, United States of America.
 She is 28 years old as of 2022.
 Her birth sign is Capricorn.